 Community Service Chair

-Jesse Uduma is a first year medical student at Philadelphia College of Osteopathic Medicine.
+Jesse Uduma is a rising 4th year medical student at Philadelphia College of Osteopathic Medicine.
 Originally from Houston, Texas, he received his bachelors of science in Cellular and Molecular Neuroscience at Temple University in 2017.
 On his free time, Jesse loves to practice Muay Thai Kickboxing, play soccer, roam around Philly to work on his photography skills.
-He hopes to become a neurosurgeon upon completion of medical school and to open up his own institutional facility down South.
+He hopes to become a critical care intensivist upon completion of medical school and to open up his own institutional facility down South.

 When asked why he chose to become the social chair, he stated: “there is so much importance in connecting with both your peers and your elders.
 I want to be heavily involved in the process of creating not only an amazing Mentorship program, but also a brotherhood for TBMIM.”